03 Nov Preventing West Nile Virus after Hurricane Harvey

 How to Prevent Mosquitoes

 Officials are urging those in areas affected by Harvey to be vigilant in preventing mosquitoes and mosquito bites.
 While there is no vaccine or specific treatment for West Nile Virus, the best way to protect yourself and your family from a mosquito-borne illness is to prevent mosquitoes from being drawn to you and the areas around your home.
-Mosquitoes that spread viruses like West Nile can breed in areas with just small amounts of standing water, for example, in bird baths, clogged gutters or garbage cans and lids.
+Mosquitoes that spread viruses like West Nile can breed in areas with just small amounts of standing water (e.g. in bird baths, clogged gutters or garbage cans and lids).
 In addition to removing any debris that can cause standing water, here are some additional tips for preventing mosquitoes around your home:

-- Trim vegetation and maintain landscaping, as mosquitoes like to hide out in cool and damp places during the day, such as in bushes and overgrown lawns.
+- Trim vegetation and maintain landscaping.
+Mosquitoes like to hide out in cool and damp places during the day, such as in bushes and overgrown lawns.